Meeting Time: February 08, 2023 at 3:00pm EST

 • Default_avatar

-Mindy Cawley over 1 year ago
+Mindy Cawley almost 2 years ago

 I am a Frederick resident and a downtown business owner.
 I welcome a ban on plastic bags, with reasonable accommodations.
 We already use paper in my shop but I would be happy to see no more plastic bags blowing through downtown, in the trees and in the creek.